Atyap subgroups and clans: Relationship between the clans

 According to Gaje and Daye (Pers.
 Comm.
-2008), the Aku and Ashokwa clans share closer affinity in contradistinction with their relationship with the other clans and sub-clans.
-Aku and Ashokwa clans have no sub clans probably because they chose not to emphasize the issue of subdivisions amongst themselves.
+2008), the Aku and Ashokwa clans share a closer affinity in contradistinction with their relationship with the other clans and sub-clans.
+Aku and Ashokwa clans have no subclans probably because they chose not to emphasize the issue of subdivisions amongst themselves.

-This close relationship is traceable to their early arrival to their present settlement; the Aku and the Ashokwa were said to have arrived their present abode before the other clans and sub-clans.
+This close relationship is traceable to their early arrival to their present settlement; the Aku and the Ashokwa were said to have arrived at their present abode before the other clans and sub-clans.
 Dauke (2004) further pointed out that the Aku and the Ashokwa were legendarily "discovered" because they were "met" there by the other Atyap people who arrived later.